nockawa/SWGIndustries/Design.md

 ## Site navigation, pages

+### /
+Home page.

 ### / Account
 SWGIndustries account info and operations, subtree to be defined.

 ### / SWGAccount
 Page listing the accounts, their characters (up to four per account) with summary info for each character.
 With CRUD operations.

+### / Crew
+Manage a crew of SWGAccounts to share some features/info (e.g. Harvester Clusters).

+**TO DO: rewrite**
+ - Start a crew (if the ApplicationUser doesn't have a SWGAccount which is crew leader or member).
+   - Select the Account that is the leader, pick the Characters that will be members.
+ - Crew Info (either for leader or members), one section per SWGAccount involve in a crew.
+   - List SWGAccount that are members, the characters involved.
+   - Leader views/operations
+     - Invites
+       - List invitations, their status
+       - Revoke a pending invitation.
+       - Clear an invitation accepted/rejected.
+       - Invite a SWGAccount to join the crew.
+     - Remove a SWGAccount from the crew (can't be Crew Leader)
+     - Disband crew
+   - Member operations
+     - Select which SWGCharacter are part of the crew
+     - Leave crew

+**TO DO: rewrite**

 ### / SWGHouse
 List houses, with CRUD.